chiefJurist/chiefJurist/README.md

 - ⚡ Fun fact: Yes, you can do it (❁´◡`❁)

-# My Portfolio
+## My Portfolio
-You can find a collection of my projects showcasing my skills and experiences in software development.
+- ⚒️ <a href="https://anthony-nnanna-portfolio.vercel.app/"> Anthony Nnanna </a> - a collection of my projects showcasing my skills and experiences in software development.